Dangerous Truck Part Recall by Ford

 How Recalls Work

 Since safety is an important issue when choosing a car, manufacturers are often likely to issue a recall for a defective auto part or vehicle.
-Vehicles are continually monitored for defects by the National Highway Traffic Safety Administration (NHTSA).
+The National Highway Traffic Safety Administration (NHTSA) continually monitors vehicles for defects.
 Many times, consumers will discover a defect and report it.
 In other instances, a defect will be discovered as the cause of an accident.
-When the government receives a sufficient number of complaints, they will urge the manufacturer to recall the vehicle voluntarily.
-A voluntary recall is perceived better by the public than when the manufacturer is forced into recalling the vehicles.
-If a voluntary recall is not issued by the manufacturer, the NHTSA can order it to be done.
-The manufacturer is required to release a notice by mail to all consumers who own the vehicle alerting them to the recall and to provide a remedy without charge.
-This may entail a repair, refund or replacement of the defective part or vehicle.
+When the government receives sufficient complaints, it will urge the manufacturer to recall the vehicle voluntarily.
+The public perceives A voluntary recall better than when the manufacturer is forced into recalling the vehicles.
+If the manufacturer does not issue a voluntary recall, the NHTSA can order it to be done.
+The manufacturer must release a notice by mail to all consumers who own the vehicle alerting them to the recall and to provide a remedy without charge.
+This may entail repairing, refunding, or replacing the defective part or vehicle.
 If you were injured due to a recalled product, you can still file a lawsuit against the manufacturer.

 An Experienced Personal Injury Lawyer Can Help

-Dangerous truck part recalls are a special part of personal injury law that falls under the category of products liability.
-When a person becomes injured by a defective or dangerous product, they may claim fair compensation for the injuries.
+Dangerous truck part recalls are a part of personal injury law that falls under the category of products liability.
+A person may claim fair compensation when injured by a defective or dangerous product.
 Depending on the defect, this may involve the manufacturer, parts supplier, designer, and others.
-An injury lawyer experienced in auto defects can help by preparing a strong case and filing against the appropriate parties.
+An injury lawyer experienced in auto defects can help by preparing a solid case and filing against the appropriate parties.

 Rosemont Car Accident Lawyer

 I’m Ed Smith, a Rosemont car accident lawyer.
 Auto recalls are common.
-However, it is especially important when the defective part could cause a fire or an accident.
-If you or your loved one was injured because of an auto part you suspect was defective, give me a call at (916) 921-6400 or (800) 404-5400 for free and friendly advice.
-Our online contact form at AutoAccident.com is also an easy way to get in touch with me.
+However, it is essential when the defective part could cause a fire or an accident.
+If you or your loved one was injured because of an auto part you suspect was defective, call me at (916) 921-6400 or (800) 404-5400 for free and friendly advice.
+Our online contact form at AutoAccident.com is also an easy way to contact me.

 I’m a proud member of the Million Dollar Forum, a group of top trial lawyers from around the country who have won more than one million dollars for a client.
-I have also been recognized by the National Association of Distinguished Counsel for excellence in the practice of law.
+I have also been recognized by the National Association of Distinguished Counsel for excellence in law practice.

-It can be hard to decide what injury lawyer to call with your questions when there are so many from which to choose.
+There are so many choices that it can be hard to decide what injury lawyer to call with your questions.
 To give you more information, I have posted links to client reviews and a list of some of our previous cases and how they concluded:

 Photo Attribution: https://pixabay.com/en/car-truck-transport-vehicle-2807545/